BRCGS Global Standard for Food Safety Issue 9vsISO/IEC 17025:2017 - General Requirements for Testing and Calibration Laboratories

 What are the compliance gaps when mapping BRCGS Global Standard for Food Safety Issue 9 to ISO/IEC 17025:2017 - General Requirements for Testing and Calibration Laboratories?

-16 BRCGS Global Standard for Food Safety Issue 9 controls have no direct equivalent in ISO/IEC 17025:2017 — General Requirements for Testing and Calibration Laboratories.
-The highest concentration of gaps is in Product and Process Control with 5 unmapped controls.
+31 BRCGS Global Standard for Food Safety Issue 9 controls have no direct equivalent in ISO/IEC 17025:2017 - General Requirements for Testing and Calibration Laboratories.
+The highest concentration of gaps is in Food Safety Plan (HACCP) with 4 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between BRCGS Global Standard for Food Safety Issue 9 and ISO/IEC 17025:2017 - General Requirements for Testing and Calibration Laboratories?

-The domain with the highest gap count is Product and Process Control (5 gaps).
+The domain with the highest gap count is Food Safety Plan (HACCP) (4 gaps).
 Export the full domain-by-domain gap breakdown via the Professional tier to generate a prioritised remediation roadmap.

 Related Resources